Rising Thunder/System

 This is built up by doing damage and advancing forward.

-Usually the move needs to make contact to become KA cancellable, however projectiles (including projectile supers) can be KA cancelled on whiff.
+Usually the move needs to make contact to become KA cancellable, but projectiles (including projectile supers) can be KA cancelled on whiff.

 Everyone can KA cancel their forward throw, except for Crow, who can cancel his back throw instead.